-Individual Development Plan (IDP)
+Individual Development Plan (IDP) & Annual Student Evaluation

-Students are required to create an Individual Development Plan their first semester in the program.
-Students should meet with their faculty advisor to discuss goals and objectives and to complete the Individual Development Plan form found on the AEC website: https://aec.ifas.ufl.edu/resources/graduate/.
-The form should be reviewed and updated each year during the annual student evaluation.
+Students are required to complete an Individual Development Plan & Annual Student Evaluation form their first semester in the program.
+Students should meet with their faculty advisor to discuss goals and objectives and to complete the form which is found on the AEC website: https://aec.ifas.ufl.edu/resources/graduate/.
+The form must be reviewed and updated each year during the annual student evaluation.